ajakate/beemoviefier/README.md

 ### 3. Run the script

-Clone this repository and run beemoviefier in the root directory, passing in the original video and the playlist:
+Run beemoviefier in the root directory of this repo, passing in the original video and the playlist:

 `bb run /path/to/original_video.webm /path/to/vlc_playlist_file.m3u`